greenonline/SpectrumMachineLanguageForTheAbsoluteBeginner/ASM/README.md

     DO_CODE => 1,                           # Enable upper case hex for code (only).
 ```

-You can also configure: blanking of empty memory locations; whether spaces seperate the hex bytes; debug, show addresses/code/ASCII.
+You can also configure: blanking of empty memory locations; whether spaces seperate the hex bytes<sup>1</sup>; debug, show addresses/code/ASCII.

-These are also configurable via command line options/switches ('abcdhlmsuvwx') - however, to do so, all of the default constants need to be set to zero.
+These are also configurable via command line options/switches (`'abcdhlmsuvwx'`) - however, to do so, all of the default constants need to be set to zero.

 The options are: